GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 Because this tooling is optimized around monitoring, the data in it should be considered more ephemeral, not as the durable archive of your important analytical data which you may use for things such as usage trends over a year or training machine learning models based on many occurrences of certain behaviors or patterns.
-[OpenTSDB, BQ]

 In version 2 of Prometheus, improvements were made to support the more ephemeral nature of container-based services, which cause higher churn of different series.
 As a result, Prometheus is now more capable of this kind of approach to device